base-angewandte/image-backend/docs/management_commands.md

 ### `clean_empty_media_folders`

-This command deletes empty media folders in the folder configured in `MEDIA_DIR` (the media directory that gets mounted into Django, set in the `.env` file).
+This command deletes empty media folders.
+The media directory can be found in `./src/assets/media`, or for a docker based setup it's the directory configured as `MEDIA_DIR` in the `.env` file.

 ### `clear_artwork_fields`